 There are two functions of a pilot light.
 First, it is to restart an appliance’s main burner.
 Second, to make sure there are no gas leaks.

-Basically, there are two sources that can cause gas fireplace pilot light goes out: the thermocouple and the pilot light.
+Basically, two sources can cause gas furnace pilot light to go out occasionally: the thermocouple and the pilot light.

-Another reason as to why a gas fireplace pilot light goes out is there is a buildup of soot in the thermocouple.
+A gas fireplace pilot light goes out because there is a buildup of soot in the thermocouple.
 As you use your gas furnace, naturally, soot will build up.
-If you do not clean it, it can cause a problem in the thermocouple A soot buildup makes the thermocouple can’t work properly since it blocks the flame.
+If you do not clean it, it can cause a problem with the thermocouple.
+A soot buildup makes the thermocouple can’t work properly since it blocks the flame.
 Thankfully, it is much easier to solve this problem than a broken thermocouple.
 The only thing you need to do is to clean the soot off.
 You can do this with a wire brush.

-Last but not least, the reason of gas fireplace pilot goes out is that the thermocouple is not enveloped by the pilot light flame.
-Thermocouple can tell when the flame is on when the top of it is enveloped by the pilot light flame.
+Last but not least, the gas fireplace pilot’s reason is that the thermocouple is not enveloped by the pilot light flame.
+The thermocouple can tell when the flame is on when the top of it is enveloped by the pilot light flame.
 So, when it is not, it can make the pilot light goes out.

 Problem with Pilot Light

 If there is a problem with your pilot light, it can also cause the pilot light to go out.
-If the flame is blue then there is nothing wrong with the pilot light.
+If the flame is blue, then there is nothing wrong with the pilot light.
 But if it is yellow, it means the flame is not hot enough to reach the thermocouple.
-Usually, the yellow flame is caused by lack of air which is caused by accumulation of dirt that gets in from the light opening.
+Usually, the yellow flame is caused by a lack of air caused by the accumulation of dirt that gets in from the light opening.

-Basically, there are two possible reasons why pilot light keeps going out on gas furnace: the thermocouple of the pilot light itself.
+Basically, there are two possible reasons why the pilot light keeps going out on the gas furnace: the thermocouple of the pilot light itself.